mmiranda222/.statsuite/content/getting started/framework.md

 - **docker**: https://cloud.docker.com/u/siscc/repository/docker/siscc/dotstatsuite-share
 - a redis database is used to store shared charts
 - share server is not auth protected, so any robot can spam it; to avoid that, many mechanisms are in place:
-  - charts are temporary stored only during `redisChartTTL` seconds before being deleted unless confirmed via email link
+  - charts are only temporarily stored for `redisChartTTL` seconds before being deleted unless confirmed via email link
   - share server checks POST calls rates.
 Over `maxRatePerIP` POST calls per second, per IP, are rejected with a 419 HTTP code
   - POST bodies are limited in size to `maxChartSize`